Bushcraft, Guide Training

 Direct Credit From Western State Colorado University

-Students are able to recieve undergraduate credit directly from Western State College through an articulation agreement we set up several years ago.
+Students are able to recieive undergraduate credit directly from Western State Colorado University through an articulation agreement we set up several years ago.
 GI Bill funding is not available for Jack Mountain programs through Western State Colorado University.
 Download the following document for specifics on the course credit process and procedures:

-For more information, visit the Western State College website.
+For more information, visit the Western State Colorado University website.

 Collaboration With The University Of Maine At Presque Isle

 We have an active collaboration with the Recreation and Leisure Services Program at the University of Maine at Presque Isle.
 Students studying with us can transfer credits earned through the field school into the Outdoor Recreation/Leadership program upon acceptance or as a current students.
-Credits are earned through Western State College.
+Credits are earned through Western State Colorado University.